NRPA, along with the Atlanta

 the original founders of the National Parent-Teacher Association.

 The Parks Build Community project was officially launched on June 8, 2011, with a

 special groundbreaking, and culminated with a grand reopening on November 2,

 2011 during NRPA's Congress and Exposition - held in Atlanta, GA.

 Park: June 2011 (Groundbreaking Ceremony)

 NRPA hosted a special groundbreaking at the start of the Selena Butler Park revitalization project.
 Community members, local officials, and partners were in attendance to kick-off this important undertaking.
-Read more about the the Butler Park project in USA Today.

 The revitalized Selena Butler Park was rededicated on November 2, 2011 with an event attended by hundreds of community supporters; park enthusiasts; partner and sponsor organizations; former NBA superstar Dikembe Mutumbo; and members of the National PTA, in honor of Mrs. Butler’s contributions to education.